gegejosper/vative-homepage-shortcode/readme.md

+# Vative Homepage Shortcode

-# This is a wordpress plugin that will display shortcodes to the homepage of Vative.com.au
+This is a wordpress plugin that will display shortcodes to the homepage of Vative.com.au